SIERRA Leone’s President Ernest Bai Koroma has once more refused to signal an invoice legalising abortion, saying it must be put to a referendum.

 Abortion is at present unlawful in Sierra Leone under any circumstances.

-Human rights teams, together with Human Rights Watch, Amnesty International, and 5 Sierra Leonean organisations, wrote to President Koroma in February urging him to provide the invoice with his assent.
+Human rights teams, Human Rights Watch, Amnesty International, and 5 Sierra Leonean organisations, wrote to President Koroma in February urging him to provide the invoice with his assent.

 “Unsafe abortions – often resulting from restrictive laws and poor access to sexual and reproductive health services, information, and education – is one of the main factors contributing to maternal deaths in Sierra Leone,” their letter mentioned.

-The World Health Organization estimates that Sierra Leone has the world’s highest maternal mortality ratio at 1,360 deaths per 100,000 residing births final 12 months.
+The World Health Organization estimates that Sierra Leone has the world’s highest maternal mortality ratio at 1,360 deaths per 100,000 live births in the last 12 months.

-The BBC’s Umaru Fofana within the capital, Freetown, reported that the abortion difficulty has led to heated debates and protests on each side.
+The BBC’s Umaru Fofana, within the capital, Freetown, reported that the abortion difficulty has led to heated debates and protests on both sides.

-President Koroma has now referred the controversial laws to the Constitutional Review Committee, which is at present reviewing the structure.
+President Koroma has now referred the controversial laws to the Constitutional Review Committee, which is currently reviewing the structure.